Permafrost/Tundra/SERVICES.md

 ### tundra.string:lowercase

-Returns the given string in lower case.
+Returns the given arbitrarily specified strings converted to lower case.

 #### Inputs:

-* `$string` is a string to be converted to lower case.
+* `$lowercase.operands` is an `IData` document containing arbitrarily specified strings to to be converted to lower case.
-* `$locale` optionally identifies the case transformation rules to be used for a given [Locale].
+* `$lowercase.locale` optionally identifies the case transformation rules to be used for a given [Locale].
 If not specified, the [default locale] is used.

 #### Outputs:

-* `$string` is a lower case version of the input string, where all characters have been converted to their lower case equivalent according to the transformation rules of the given [Locale].
+* `$lowercase.results` is an `IData` document containing the specified operands converted to lower case, where all characters have been converted to their lower case equivalent according to the transformation rules of the given [Locale].

 ---